bgamari/ghc-users-guide/content/all-flags.gen.rst

     Use a slower but better algorithm for ApplicativeDo

 ``-fpedantic-bottoms``
-    Make GHC be more precise about its treatment of bottom (but see also :ghc-flag:`fno-state-hack`).
+    Make GHC be more precise about its treatment of bottom (but see also :ghc-flag:`-fno-state-hack`).
 In particular, GHC will not eta-expand through a case expression.

 ``-fregs-graph``
     Use the graph colouring register allocator for register allocation in the native code generator.
-Implied by :ghc-flag:`O2`.
+Implied by :ghc-flag:`-O2`.

 ``-fregs-iterative``
     Use the iterative coalescing graph colouring register allocator in the native code generator.

 ``-fsimplifier-phases=⟨n⟩``
     *default: 2.* Set the number of phases for the simplifier.
-Ignored with :ghc-flag:`O0`.
+Ignored with :ghc-flag:`-O0`.

 ``-fsimpl-tick-factor=⟨n⟩``
     *default: 100.* Set the percentage factor for simplifier ticks.

 ``-fspec-constr``
     Turn on the SpecConstr transformation.
-Implied by :ghc-flag:`O2`.
+Implied by :ghc-flag:`-O2`.

 ``-fspec-constr-count=⟨n⟩``
     default: 3.* Set to ⟨n⟩ the maximum number of specialisations that will be created for any one function by the SpecConstr transformation.